Math Functions

 $rglobal[3] = Log(-0.5)

-The examples that follow show how to use the Log10() function with different input values.
+The example that follows shows how to use the Log10() function with different input values.
+This function returns the common logarithm of a number.

 // Set $rglobal[0] to the base-10 logarithm of 100 (2.0).